arsalanshaikh13/CS50-FinalProject-TradeStocks/README.md

 ### iexcloud activation
-Activate your iexcloud account through registration to generate your API key In the terminal type code .env to make .env file in project/application folder store the API key in .env file. as `API_KEY = your registered iex api key`
+Activate your iexcloud account through registration to generate your API key In the terminal type code .env to make .env file in project/application folder store the API key in .env file. as `API_KEY = enter your registered iex api key`